 - Higher level of security than traditional mechanical lock and keys.

 Some different types of access control systems include:

 Bluetooth Lock Systems

 These access control systems marry a keyless lock system with control through an easy application on your smartphone.
 Many consumers prefer using Bluetooth access control systems that allow them to conveniently unlock your locks from a distance through your smartphones.
 This allows you to potentially share access privileges with designated visitors like housekeepers, workers, or contractors from a distance.
-Using a Bluetooth lock, you have the ability to monitor the entrance and exit activity of your home even when you’re away, which provides major peace of mind.
+Using a Bluetooth lock, you can monitor the entrance and exit activity of your home even when you’re away, which provides major peace of mind.

 Key cards appear like traditional credit cards and provide access through electronic lock secured doors.
 The key card is programmed with the proper code information, and the user can gain access by either swiping the card or directly tapping it against the card reader.
-If the key card is lost, it can easily be deactivated, and replaced with a newly programmed key card blank.
+If the key card is lost, it can easily be deactivated and replaced with a newly programmed key card blank.